LastBreeze/Auto-Boost-Av1an-portable/README.md

 4. **Drop** your `.mkv`, `.mp4`, or `.m2ts` files into the `video-input` folder.
 5. **Double-click** your generated `.bat` file and wait.
 6. **Finished files** appear in the `video-output` folder.

-### Option B — Pre-made batch files

-Pre-built batch files for common scenarios are included.
-See the table below, drop your files into `video-input`, and double-click.

 ---